zp-welab/airflow/CONTRIBUTING.md

 If on Mac OS you nd up with not enough disk space for Docker you should increase disk space available for Docker.
 See [Docker for Mac - Space](https://docs.docker.com/docker-for-mac/space/) for details.

-Alternatively, you can also set up [Travis CI](https://travis-ci.org/) on your repo to automate this.
-It is free for open source projects.

 ### Troubleshooting

 In case you have problems with the environment try the following: